lagooned/blog/posts/topological-sort-graph.md

 # tsort

-funny enough, this process is also encoded into the unix command `tsort`. running the following command will also give us a valid topological sort of a graph
+funny enough, this process is also encoded into the unix command `tsort`. running the following command will also give us a valid topological sort of a graph, given its adjacency list:

 ```bash
 tsort <<EOF | tr '\n' ' ' && echo